feren-OS/Feren-User-Guide/docs/lockscreen.rst

 Changing the lock screen background
 ----------------

 Changing the Lock Screen background is pretty easy to do.
-From System Settings --> Screen Locking you'll find a :guilabel:`Appearance` tab.
+From :menuselection:`System Settings --> Screen Locking` you'll find a :guilabel:`Appearance` tab.
 Click on that tab and you'll be given a wallpaper selector for the lock screen.
 Simply select the background you want, click :guilabel:`Apply` and then Lock to see your new background in action.

 The background picker works just like it does for setting desktop backgrounds so if you are familiar with the desktop background settings you'll be right at home with the Lock Screen settings.